PeppeL-G/bagawork/docs/src/routes/(other)/+page.md

 ---

 ## How to create an app?
-We have developed an :online-editor you can use to develop Bagawork apps.
-However, instead of using the online editor on this website (the documentation website for Bagawork), you probably want to create an account at our [Bagaland](https://bagaland.com/) website, where you can also save your apps online and let other users install them on their devices.
+We have developed an :online-editor you can use to develop BagaWork apps.
+However, instead of using the online editor on this website (the documentation website for BagaWork), you probably want to create an account at our [Bagaland](https://bagaland.com/) website, where you can also save your apps online and let other users install them on their devices.

 ---

 ## How to install an app?
-The easiest way to install a Bagawork app is by creating an account on our [Bagaland](https://bagaland.com/) website, and then create and store your Bagawork apps there.
+The easiest way to install a BagaWork app is by creating an account on our [Bagaland](https://bagaland.com/) website, and then create and store your BagaWork apps there.
 That way, anyone can test run your app in their web browser, and they can also easily install it on their own devices.

 ---

-## How do I learn Bagawork?
+## How do I learn BagaWork?
-Start learning Bagawork by taking our [Tutorials](/tutorials).
+Start learning BagaWork by taking our [Tutorials](/tutorials).